ToruIwashita/git-switcher.vim/README.md

 ##### - `GswClearSession`

-Clear session by deleting buffers.
+Clear a session by deleting buffers.

 ##### - `GswDeleteSession`

-Delete a saved session.
+Delete the specified session after confirming.

+##### - `GswDeleteSession!`

+Delete the specified session immediately.

 ##### - `GswDeleteSessionIfBranchDoesNotExist`

+Delete sessions there is no branch in the project, after comfirming.

+##### - `GswDeleteSessionIfBranchDoesNotExist!`

-Delete saved sessions that there is no branch in the project.
+Delete sessions there is no branch in the project.

 ### Options